tboechel/fts/README.md

-# fts_exp1
+# FTS
-FTS para Predição de Estágios Fenológicos de Macieiras
+Fuzzy Time Series for prediction of phenological stages of apple trees